First City University College

 First City University College is a private higher education institution, established by the First Nationwide Group, the owner and developer of the 1000 acres integrated township and commercial district of Bandar Utama in Petaling Jaya, Selangor.

-First City University College aims to provide higher education opportunities to Malaysians and international students in a wide range of academic and professional fields such as Business, Computing/IT, Design & Built Environment, Engineering, Hospitality & Tourism and Mass Communication.
+First City University College provides higher education in the fields of Business, Computing/IT, Design & Built Environment, Engineering, Hospitality & Hotel Management and Mass Communication.

-Quality education is the hallmark of First City University College with the intended outcome of producing highly employable and future-proof graduates in a knowledge-based economy.

 History

 First City University College was established in 1990 as Kolej Swasta Bandar Utama (KSBU) before it was renamed as Kolej Bandar Utama (KBU) in 1993.

 In 2002, KBU was renamed for the second time as KBU International College.

 In 2014, KBU International College received approval from the Ministry of Higher Education to be elevated to University College.